 The three secondary special schools and locations are:-

 High Park school is an all age school for pupils with Communication and Interaction difficulties.

 Oastler School is a specialist school for older pupils with Behavioural, Emotional and Social Difficulties

-The current chair of the DAP is Mrs Sally Joy located at Delius Special School.
+The current chair of the DAP is Anne Andrews located at High Park Special School.